Know When to Prime Before You Paint

 or an entire floor of your home a good deal of planning goes into making sure that your project goes smoothly.
 The last thing you want is to finish painting and realize you missed a crucial step – priming.
 It may seem like an unnecessary burden, but in

-It may seem like an unnecessary burden, but in reality it can go a long way in ensuring that your walls look fresh and vibrant.
+It may seem like an unnecessary burden, but in reality, it can go a long way in ensuring that your walls look fresh and vibrant.

 If you are painting over raw drywall, primer is absolutely essential to prevent paint from seeping into the paper and looking blotchy when dry.
-When you are painting over another color, primer is still useful to ensure your color dries as desired.
+When you are painting another color, the primer is still useful to ensure your color dries as desired.